Vertex3dPrinters/VERTEX-MK3S/README.md

 # VERTEX MK3S+

-VERTEX MK3S+ is a 3D printer project based in PRUSA RESEARCH and maintained by VERTEX3D.ORG Originates in RepRap project.
+VERTEX MK3S+ is a 3D printer project based on PRUSA RESEARCH and maintained by VERTEX3D.ORG Originates in RepRap project.

 This repository contains STLs of the printed parts.